tall-josh/tall-josh.github.io/_posts/2017-04-16-Deep-Q-Learning-For-Self-Driving-Cars.md

 I have not yet completed the final iterations.
 I am not sure how long it will be before I get back to this project as I am now in my final year of my degree so I’m pretty busy.
 The next step is definitely going to be moving the simulation into Unity.
 After that I’ll probably need to through some more powerful GPU time at the problem.
 Training time was a major issue during this research.

-## Iteration 4: Dynamic And Random 2 Obstacles
+## ToDo - Iteration 4: Dynamic And Random 2 Obstacles

-## Iteration 5: Dynamic And Random 0–10 Obstacles
+## ToDo - Iteration 5: Dynamic And Random 0–10 Obstacles

 ## Looking To The Future